fatlao/sshTunnel/README.md

 ## how does it works
 Transfer your tcp I/O streams into terminal's std I/0 stream with HEX encoding.

+** why not transfer with z-modem protocol? **
+My company's operation administrator forbids this protocol.

 ## usage

 relay